jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 - **A grading rubric for AI safety frameworks.** We propose seven evaluation criteria and 21 indicators that concretise the indicators, along with a six-tiered grading system, that can be used to grade AI safety frameworks such as Anthropic's Responsible Scaling Policy, OpenAI's Preparedness Framework, or Google DeepMind's Frontier Safety Framework.

+- **Survey on thresholds for advanced AI systems**.
+Together with the [OECD](https://oecd.ai/en/wonk/seeking-your-views-public-consultation-on-risk-thresholds-for-advanced-ai-systems-deadline-10-september) and a number of partner organizations, we survey representatives from academia and civil society.

 - **Safety cases for frontier AI**.
 We make the case for safety cases, recommend key components, and discuss their role in a regulatory regime for frontier AI.

 - **Safety case sketch for offensive AI cyber capabilities**.
 Together with the [UK AI Safety Institute](https://www.aisi.gov.uk/work/safety-cases-at-aisi), we develop a safey case sketch for offensive cyber capabilities.